cheat/cheat/README.md

 cheat
 =====
 `cheat` allows you to create and view interactive cheatsheets on the command-line.
-It was designed to help \*nix system administrators remember options for commands that they use frequently, but not frequently enough to remember.
+It was designed to help remind \*nix system administrators of options for commands that they use frequently, but not frequently enough to remember.

 ![The obligatory xkcd](http://imgs.xkcd.com/comics/tar.png 'The obligatory xkcd')

 `cheat` depends only on python.

 Examples
 --------